Cat behaviorist: Duties

 It is a common goal for the cat behaviorist to sort out problem behaviors and to create a strong communication between owner and pet.
 A cat behaviorist will work with both the cat and owner to achieve understanding between the relationships.
 They also concentrate on the unique changes in behavior in the pet and normal behavior so they can identify any irregular activities.
 They can even work along with veterinarians to distinguish the right medications for the animal.

 As part of their duties, it is common for a behaviorist to work in a close environment with the cat, inspecting every detail necessary.
 A cat behaviorist must use their training of animal behavior to study responses and issues to lessen anxiety or fears rooted in the environment or elsewhere.
 They may question the owner's habits, house structure and living spaces of the pet to pinpoint certain concerns.
 It may be possible that in order to stop any unwanted behaviors, the owner of the pet will have to change their behavior first.

 Understanding each other is one of many steps to peace in a warring household, and a cat behaviorist exists to provide just that: a link of communication between cat and owner.
 They aid in preventing or stopping psychological, health, and physical problems in the cat, such as scratching, biting, fighting, obesity, urine marking and more.
 A behaviorist will also inform or educate the owners about development stages in the cat in order to create an understanding.
 Once the owner understands the physical and social needs of a cat, behavior issues and other problems will decline.

 A cat behaviorist will encourage socialization between the guardian and the cat to aid the process and gain a beneficial relationship.
 Social learning is extremely important for a cat and a cat behaviorist recognizes this and will incorporate these factors into the daily life.
 They promote healthy learning and stimulation with play and interaction.
 A cat behaviorist will also describe what is normal behavior and what is not, so that the owner can continue making that distinction and continue to help the cat.

 Certification

 An applied animal behaviorist or clinical animal behaviourist can specialize not just with cats, but with dogs, horses, and even parrots.
 Often a certified behaviorist will have undergone graduate training in courses such as zoology, biology and animal behavior in certain universities.

-In the USA, Certified Applied Animal Behaviorists (CAABs) are behaviorists with a doctoral degree and Associate Certified Applied Behaviorists (ACAABs) are those who studied with a master's degree.
+In the US, Certified Applied Animal Behaviorists (CAABs) are behaviorists with a doctoral degree and Associate Certified Applied Behaviorists (ACAABs) are those who studied with a master's degree.
 There are various different organizations and associations that provide certification.
 The American College of Veterinary Behaviorists (ACVB) has a list of requirements before an individual can become board-certified, including an internship, examinations, creating a scientific journal and more.

-The Animal Behaviour and Training Council, located in the United Kingdom, aims to regulate courses and organisations in which to become accredited as feline behaviourists.
+The Animal Behaviour & Training Council (ABTC), located in the United Kingdom, aims to regulate courses and organisations in which to become accredited as feline behaviourists.